 Highlights of the LiteOS

-- LiteOS comes with a BSD license which enables developers to build powerful open-source IoT systems.
+- LiteOS has a BSD license, enabling developers to build powerful open-source IoT systems.

 - This embedded operating system offers numerous development kits to quick-start your projects and supports over 50 development boards.